 - investment in workforce and business development, stakeholder consultation and community programs;

 The Pebble Project must satisfy permitting requirements at three levels: federal, state and local (borough).
 The process will involve some 11 regulatory agencies, 60+ categories of permits and significant ongoing opportunities for public involvement.
-This process will be led by the US Army Corps of Engineers (the “Corps of Engineers”).
+This process is being led by the US Army Corps of Engineers (the “Corps of Engineers”).

 The first step in the permitting process is for the 404 wetlands permit, which triggered an EIS process.
-The EIS will be prepared by a third-party contractor under the direction of the Corps of Engineers.
+The EIS was prepared by a third-party contractor under the direction of the Corps of Engineers.
 Pebble submitted its permit documentation in late December 2017.

-The Pebble EIS will determine whether sufficient evaluation of the project's environmental effects and development alternatives has been undertaken.
-It will also provide the basis for federal, state and local government agencies to make individual permitting decisions.
+The Pebble EIS determines whether sufficient evaluation of the project's environmental effects and development alternatives has been undertaken.
+It also provides the basis for federal, state and local government agencies to make individual permitting decisions.

 The Alaska Department of Natural Resources Large Mine Permitting Team is responsible for coordinating state permitting activities for large mine projects within the state.

-To satisfy permitting requirements under NEPA and other regulatory statutes, the Pebble Partnership must provide:
+To satisfy permitting requirements under NEPA and other regulatory statutes, the Pebble Partnership provided:

 - a comprehensive project design and operating plan for mine-site and infrastructure facilities;